vlaaad/mirror-dreams/README.md

 TODOS:

-- find if we lost the game
-- find if we won the game, do UI and level progression
+- detect when we won the game, show end level ui (fail/success)
+- level progression (like in the chair game)
+- analytics
+- tutorial
+- show better dot selection
+- start screen